Electrician Chicago IL | 24 Hour Licensed Residential MCC Electric

 Limitations of RCCB:

-RCCB can work only with the standard waveforms.
+RCCB can work only with standard waveforms.
 In case of any unusual waveforms, this circuit will not work.

 You might experience unwanted tripping even because of minor fluctuations that aren’t even dangerous for the machine or the people.